SreejithThrivikraman/Amma-malayalam/README.md

 This app displays lists of vocabulary words for the user to learn the Malayalam language.

-The App provides quick reference to the follwing areas :
+The App provides quick reference to the following areas :
 --> Vocabulary of Numbers
 --> Vocabulary of Family members and Family names.
 --> Vocabulary of Colors